aaronparker/aaronparker.github.io/_posts/2006-12-06-deploying-adobe-reader-8.md

 <img border="0" src="http://stealthpuppy.com/wp-content/uploads/2006/12/1000.14.225.Reader.png" /><img border="0" src="http://stealthpuppy.com/wp-content/uploads/2006/12/1000.14.226.PDFFile.png" />

-There are a lot of things left to find and I&#8217;ll update this post as I find them.
+There are a lot of things left to find and I'll update this post as I find them.

 **UPDATES**: